 When you have been involved in an accident that wasn’t your fault, you can suffer both physical and emotional injuries.
 Some injuries may result you in being hospitalised, seeking treatment from a medical professional and having to take various medication.

 When you put in a claim for compensation for injuries you have sustained as result of an accident, you will be required to prove your medical conditions.
 This is usually done through undertaking a medical with a specialist doctor who is well versed in dealing with issues surrounding slips and trips, car accidents or criminal injury, for example.

-Keeping records of every aspect of your accident, whether it was a slip or trip in the street, a whiplash injury or a dental negligence claim, is vitally important.
+Keeping records of every aspect of your accident, whether it was a fall in the street, a whiplash injury or a dental negligence claim, is vitally important.
 Not only will it strengthen your case for compensation, it could also help to determine how much money you are going to get in compensation.